Shahab603/dice_app/README.md

 A new Flutter project.

-## 19 - Splitting Code Across Files
-Now besides constructive functions

-the other thing you should be aware of

-when working with classes is

-that it's considered a good practice to put them

-into a separate file.

-So here we can select this entire class and cut it.

-And then in the lip folder add a new file

-which I'll name gradient_container.dart.

-And the name is generally up to you

-but it should follow this naming pattern.

-All lowercase, multiple words separated by underscores.

-Dashes are technically allowed but will actually not work

-and this would be quite unreadable.

-So underscores it is.

-And then in this file you can store your class.

-And we do this, we split the code

-across multiple files to keep every file readable

-and maintainable so that all these files are relatively lean

-and don't contain endless amounts of code.

-But you instead just have one main thing per file

-one main function or collection

-of functions or one main class profile.

-Now of course with that added to a separate file

-we got a bunch of errors in here

-because all these flutter specific types

-and widgets are now unknown.

-They are unknown because the import

-to the flutter package is only here

-in the main dot dart file.

-But this must be added

-to every file where you are using features

-from that package, which is why you should copy it

-and add that same import here

-in the gradient container dot dart file.

-And with that, all these errors go away.

-We still have an error in the main dot dart file though

-because gradient container is unknown here.

-This is not defined here because it is now defined

-in a different file and dart does not automatically scan

-and connect all your files in your project.

-Instead, you have to explicitly define any connections

-between files that you want to consider.

-And you do this with the import keyword.

-So here in main dot dart, besides importing something

-from the flutter material dart file, we also

-must add another import where we also import from a package.

-But this package is now our own project

-and therefore after package colon we use our project name

-in my case basics.

-So here I'll use basics.

-This is basically whichever name you gave your

-project when you created it with flutter create.

-So it might also be first app

-if you're still working in that project.

-Here for me it's basics.

-And then here it's the gradient container dot dart file

-from which I want to import.

-And you should of course, again, get some suggestions here.

-Also regarding your project name.

-You can always open those suggestions with control space.

-And then here,

-if I import from gradient container dot dart

-and add my semicolon gradient container is found again.

-And hence, if I save everything and reload, it still works.

-There is no error

-because we again have some valid code here.

-Now following common best practices and conventions.
+## 20-Creating Custom Widget
+Now, when working with Flutter,

+you will create custom widgets all the time.

+So it's important that you're able to do this on your own.

+Hence, here's your opportunity to practice this.

+I want you to create a separate new widget

+for this text part here.

+This should be outsourced into a separate widget,

+which you could, for example, name StyledText

+which you then use

+in this widget here in the GradientContainer again.

+Create that custom widget for this StyledText

+as explained in the last lectures and after a short pause,

+which I give you to pause this video

+and try this on your own,

+we'll outsource this into a custom widget together.

+Did you succeed?

+Let's now do this together.

+For that I'll first of all trade a new file

+because you learned that you should put your own widgets

+into separate files in that lib folder.

+And I'll name it styled_text

+because I will add a StyledText widget in there.

+Styled_text.dart it is therefore.

+And then in there, we create a class

+and I'll name it StyledText.

+The name is up to you

+but it should follow these conventions

+about which you learned.

+And we, of course, extend stateless widget here.

+Though for this to work, you also must add the import

+to package:flutter/material.dart as you learned.

+Now with that set up, we must add that build method

+by adding override and then Widget build,

+accepting this context parameter

+and returning a widget as you learned.

+And the widget that should be returned here should,

+of course, be this text here.

+So we can cut this from GradientContainer

+and return this here inside of StyledText.

+Now, here I got a bunch of blue squiggly lines

+because indeed here we can now add const again

+as you learned if you hover

+over these blue squiggly lines, since this can be cached.

+This is, by the way, independent from the fact

+whether we add a cons constructor to this widget or not.

+This optimization in this widget tree is detached

+from the fact

+if we unlock this widget for being optimized itself.

+But of course here, we should add a constructor

+for the same reason as before

+to forward that key argument about which you learned.

+Hence, I create a constructor

+by repeating that name of the class.

+And then here, opening and closing curly braces

+to accept a argument named key.

+And with super.key,

+we then forward this to StatelessWidget.

+And here we should now also add const

+since this is suggested

+to us here to unlock various optimizations by Dart.

+And with that we have our StyledText widget defined.

+We can now use it in GradientContainer.

+There we can type StyledText and use it like this.

+But of course to unlock it here, we also must add an import

+in the gradient_container.dart file.

+Here we must import from our own package, in my case,

+named basics, in your case maybe named first_app

+or anything else, whatever you named your project.

+And then here, I wanna import

+from the styled_text.dart file.

+With that, with this import added,

+this StyledText widget down here is found.

+So this here works and if I save everything

+and force a reload, my application still works.

+And this was a nice practice for creating your own widgets.